piclas-framework/piclas/docs/documentation/userguide/visu_output.md

 created.
 This is done by setting

     CalcBoundaryParticleOutput = T        !
-Activate the analysis BPO-NPartBoundaries        = 1        !
-Nbr of boundaries
-    BPO-PartBoundaries         = (/4,8/)  ! only consider Part-Boundary4 and Part-Boundary8
-    BPO-NSpecies               = 2        !
-Nbr of species
-    BPO-Species                = (/2,3/)  !
-Species IDs which should be measured
+Activate the analysis BPO-NPartBoundaries        = 2        !
+Nbr of particle boundaries where the flux and current are measured BPO-PartBoundaries         = (/4,8/)  !
+Only measure the flux and current on Part-Boundary4 and Part-Boundary8 BPO-NSpecies               = 2        !
+Nbr of species that are considered for Part-Boundary4 and Part-Boundary8 BPO-Species                = (/2,3/)  !
+Species IDs which should be included

 where the number of boundaries and species as well as the corresponding IDs are defined.
 The other boundaries and species IDs will be ignored.
 Note that this feature is currently only implemented for boundaries of type `Part-BoundaryX-Condition = open` and